okohll/abdocs/content/docs/tiles/_index.md

 Users can themselves add tiles to their own homepages (unless they have customised UI options to prevent this).
 However, administrators can also do this for them.

 To add a tile to a user
-1. Expand the _Administration_ menu in the lefthand sidebar
+1. Go to the homepage and toggle development mode
 2. Click _users_.
 Select the user you wish to edit
-3. Click the _Tiles_ button
+3. Open the _Tiles_ panel
-4. Select the type of tile to add.
+4. Click the tile you want to add
-    - If it's a data tile or document / image library tile, then also select the primary view, which is the view that will load when the user first opens the tile
+    - If it's a data tile or document / image library tile, you'll be prompted for the primary view, which is the view that will load when the user first opens the tile.
+The most commonly used view for the tile is the default.

 ### Auto-adding tiles
 Tiles can also be added automatically in bulk by assigning a user role.